 Anyway, during this time I had a client who I was training for the London Marathon who ended up deferring to 2019.
 So I though if I’m putting in the miles during their training I may as well apply and see.
 Long story short I did, I got in and that client is instead my friend and running buddy!

-So, here I am with £3000 to raise for The British Heart Foundation and 26.2 miles to train for.
+So, that is how I ended up with £3000 to raise for The British Heart Foundation and 26.2 miles to train for.
 EEK!!

 The only reason I agreed to the £3000 target was because I run an annual 3 hour long fitness class.
 In 2018 we raised almost £1400 for the British Heart foundation.
 As I knew I would be planning it again in 2019, I felt confident including that in my target.